tolo/result_notifier/README.md

     final json = jsonDecode(response.body) as Map<String, dynamic>;
     return json['activity'] as String;
   },
+  data: 'Test in production' // Optionally, set an initial value.
+  expiration: const Duration(seconds: 42), // Optionally, set a cache expiration.
 );

+// Refresh the data (i.e. call the fetcher function to udpate the data of the notifier): notifier.refresh();
 ```

+Read more in the *Caching* section below.

 <br/>

 ## Observing (listening, watching...) changes